rajatsinghten/RUNDOWN/README.md

 ### Managing Tasks

 1. **View Suggested Tasks**: Click the "Tasks" button to see AI-generated task suggestions
+2. **Filter Suggestions by Time Period**: Use the dropdown to view emails from the last 24 hours, 7 days, 15 days, or 30 days
-2. **Add Suggested Task**: Click "Add to Task List" on any suggestion
+3. **Add Suggested Task**: Click "Add to Task List" on any suggestion
-3. **Create Manual Task**: Type a task in the input field and click "Add"
+4. **Create Manual Task**: Type a task in the input field and click "Add"
-4. **Set Task Deadline**: Use the date picker to set a deadline for manual tasks
+5. **Set Task Deadline**: Use the date picker to set a deadline for manual tasks
-5. **Track Task Status**: Change task status using the dropdown (Not Started, In Progress, Completed)
+6. **Track Task Status**: Change task status using the dropdown (Not Started, In Progress, Completed)
-6. **Delete Tasks**: Click the delete button to remove tasks from both the to-do list and calendar
+7. **Delete Tasks**: Click the delete button to remove tasks from both the to-do list and calendar

 ### AI Assistant

 1. Click the "Chats" button to open the AI assistant
 2. Ask questions about your schedule, tasks, or emails
+3. Use command prefixes for specific actions:
+   - **@add**: Create a new event (e.g., "@add Meeting with John tomorrow at 3pm")
+   - **@remove**: Delete an event (e.g., "@remove Project meeting")
+   - **@list**: View upcoming events on your calendar
+   - **@help**: Get information about available commands
-3. Receive intelligent responses based on your data
+4. Receive intelligent responses based on your data

 ## 🔄 API Endpoints